brokoli777/SecureGuard/README.md

 The application is also hosted online on vercel at https://secure-guard-three.vercel.app

-### Deviations from PRJ566
+## Deviations from PRJ566
-- Instead of creating two separate server and client applications which would be difficult for the user to setup, we opted to create a node.js based full stack application that can be accessed from the web or run locally.
-This means user can use the the published website without downloading any python files as we are using javascript version of python libraries in the application.
+- **Unified Application**: Instead of separate server and client applications, a Node.js-based full-stack application was created for ease of setup and use.
+This allows users to access the published website without needing to download or run Python files, as the application uses JavaScript-based equivalents of Python libraries.

-- Some of the UI has been improved from PRJ566 design to make it easier for the user to navigate.
+- **UI Improvements**: The UI has been enhanced from the PRJ566 design to improve user navigation and experience.

+- **Sign-Up**: Added support for quick registration via Google acccount.

-- Additional routes were created for testing without sign in.
+- **Testing Routes**: Additional routes were created for testing without sign in.